-AP PHYSICS 1 SYLLABUS
+AP PHYSICS 1 SYLLABUS - Semester 2

 Welcome to AP Physics 1!
 This is a rigorous, conceptual, mathematically-based university-level experimental science course which involves study of the world around us.
 Some of the major topics are: motion, forces, gravity, energy, mechanical waves and sound, electrostatics, and DC circuits.
-This is a one-semester course which will be followed by the AP Physics 1 exam in May of 2017.
-There is a second course, AP Physics 2, which will be taught during the spring semester and it covers such topics as thermodynamics, fluid statics, electrostatics, more DC circuits, magnetism, optics, and nuclear physics.
-This course will have a separate AP exam also given in May of 2017.
+This is a one-semester course which will be followed by the AP Physics 1 exam on Tuesday, May 2nd of 2017.
+There is a second course, AP Physics 2, which is also taught during the spring semester and it covers such topics as thermodynamics, fluid statics, electrostatics, more DC circuits, magnetism, optics, and nuclear physics.
+This course will have a separate AP exam which will be given on May 3rd of 2017.
 It is not necessary to take AP Physics 2 in order to take AP Physics 1.